dzhang32/autogroceries/README.md

 ## Usage

-`autogroceries` uses [Selenium](https://selenium-python.readthedocs.io) to interface with the Sainsbury's website, automatically filling your cart with a user-inputted list of ingredients.
+`autogroceries` uses [Selenium](https://selenium-python.readthedocs.io) to interface with the Sainsbury's website, automatically filling your cart with an inputted list of ingredients.

 The below illustrates the minimal config required to run `autogroceries`.
 For a more detailed tutorial please see the vignette.